kevbite/kevbite.github.io/_posts/2016-12-17-unit-testing-service-fabric-services.md

 ```

 So if we could mock out a transaction object to trigger the cancellation token on disposal then this would give us one iteration of the while loop.
-The below code uses `moq` to create an mock of a `ITransaction` object that will trigger `Cancel` on a `CancellationTokenSource` object when the `Dispose` method is called.
+The below code uses `moq` to create a mock of a `ITransaction` object that will trigger `Cancel` on a `CancellationTokenSource` object when the `Dispose` method is called.
 We also need to wrap the running of the service in a try/catch block as we'll be expecting a `OperationCanceledException` to be thrown.

 ```csharp
 var cancellationTokenSource = new CancellationTokenSource();